 Drift Calculation: Roll, Pitch

 As discussed in the research section the electronic gyroscopes that are being used in this project are susceptible to drift in the measured values.
 The drift is also compounded by the errors that can accumulate in due to the fact that the numerical integration is approximation, albeit a rather acceptable one.
 To alleviate the accumulation of errors in the gyro’s measurements and subsequently the rotational matrix the group must perform some sort of drift correction.
 The chosen method is to utilize a separate reference vector that is determined by alternative measurement technology to the gyroscope.
-An accelerometer will be used to generate a reference measurement to compensate for the roll and pitch drift.
+An accelerometer is used to generate a reference measurement to compensate for the roll and pitch drift.

 To achieve the correction that is necessary the group realized the properties of the accelerometer.
 Accelerometers measure gravitation that is experienced by a device plus the acceleration.
-To create the reference vector the group will exploit the gravity measurements that are taken by the accelerometer.
+To create the reference vector the group exploits the gravity measurements that are taken by the accelerometer.
 From these measurements the group can take the cross product with the estimated gyro measurements, the rotational matrix.
 The cross product of two vectors yields a magnitude that is proportional to the sine of the angle that is formed between the vectors.
 It also produces a direction that is perpendicular to both vectors, thus it is a rotational axis.

 Drift Calculation: Yaw

 Equally important to the proper operation of the IMU is the compensation of the yaw drift that can accumulate in the gyro measurements.
 As discussed in the research section, a magnetometer was chosen as the sensor of choice to generate the yaw reference matrix.
 In particular a triple axis magnetometer is necessary to be able to correctly derive the matrix.
-The magnetometer produces
+The magnetometer produces a vector that is proportional to the magnetic field that the sensor is experiencing.
+This measurement is then used to derive the heading of the aircraft.
+Comparing this vector with the yaw orientation that is produced by the rotational matrix, we can derive the error that is present in the gyroscope measurements and compensate for it.

 PI Controller

 The PI controller is responsible for reducing the error that is present between the reference vectors and the rotational matrix’s previous calculation.
 The Proportional Integral controller was chosen over the Proportional, Integral and Derivative controller because of the simplicity of code and use of resources on the microcontroller.
 The derivative term would be much more difficult to implement on the microcontroller, both in use of resources and coding the algorithm.
-The controller will be utilized to minimize the error that is present between the two values.
-Once the vectors have been sent through the PI controller the vectors will then be fed back to the rotational matrix update algorithm.
+The controller utilized to minimize the error that is present between the two values.
+Once the vectors have been sent through the PI controller the vectors are then be fed back to the rotational matrix update algorithm.
 Tuning of the PI controller is also an essential element to determining the response of the controller.
-Tuning methods will be addressed in the Testing section of the document.
+Tuning methods are addressed in the Testing section of the document.

 The each error that is calculated by the pitch, roll and yaw drift correction algorithm is fed into the PI controller, along with the new measurement generated from the electronic gyro sensors.
 The measurement matrices are added together to form the error measurement.